Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Related Work

 \section{Related Work}

+This paper falls within a larger theme of using chemical reactions in molecular communications.
+There has been an increase in activities on using chemical reactions in molecular communications and we refer the reader to a few surveys \cite{Bi:CST:2021,Jamali:ProcIEEE:2019,Femminella:DSP:2022} which focus on this line of research.
+There are multiple ways that chemical reactions have been used in molecular communications.
+We can classify them into three categories, depending on whether the focus is on the transmitter, medium or receiver.
+On the transmitter side, \cite{Deng:2017uw} uses chemical reactions to produce transmission signals for molecular communication and \cite{Arjmandi:TNB:2016} considers a transmitter that uses ion channels.
+In addition, communication performance can also be improved by using chemical reactions in the channel \cite{Farahnak:TCOM:2019}.
+Although the above works use chemical reactions at the transmitter or in the medium, the focus of our work is on the receiver side.

-There are many surveys on molecular communications, some of these surveys discuss extensively on the use of chemical reactions in molecular communications, e.g., \cite{Bi:CST:2021,Jamali:ProcIEEE:2019,Femminella:DSP:2022}.
-We have already discussed some existing work \cite{Kuscu:TCom:2019}\cite{Bi:TCom:2020}\cite{Walter:NatureComm:2023}\cite{Heinlein:NanoCom:2023} on designing chemical reaction-based receivers in the introduction.
-Some other similar work is \cite{Unluturk:2015io,Pierobon:2014gl}, \cite{Kuscu:2018iy}, \cite{Egan:IEEEAccess:2019}.
-This paper differs from these earlier papers in two key aspects.
+The focus of this paper is on designing chemical reaction-based receivers.
+We have already discussed a number of representative work \cite{Kuscu:TCom:2019}\cite{Bi:TCom:2020}\cite{Walter:NatureComm:2023}\cite{Heinlein:NanoCom:2023} in the introduction.
+Our work differs from the existing work in two major aspects.
 First, the earlier work assumed that the demodulation is based on one sample point per symbol; however, this work assumes that demodulation is based on the continuous history of the number of active receptors.
 We showed in \cite{Chou:2019gf} that demodulation using a continuous history gives a lower BER in comparison.
 Second, the molecular demodulator considered in earlier work did not use enzymatic cycles.
-To the best of our knowledge, there is few work work \cite{Awan.2018} \cite{Ratti:Molecules:2022} on considering the use of enzymatic cycles in molecular communication; however, the prior work is focused on channel capacity, rather than the design of enzymatic circuits.
+To the best of our knowledge, there is few work \cite{Awan.2018} \cite{Ratti:Molecules:2022} \cite{McBride:PIEEE:2019} on considering the use of enzymatic cycles in molecular communication.
+The work \cite{Awan.2018} and \cite{Ratti:Molecules:2022} focused on channel capacity, rather than the design of enzymatic circuits; and \cite{McBride:PIEEE:2019} focuses on how an upstream enzymatic circuit can affect the performance of a downstream circuit.
+Therefore, in comparison to the state of the art in chemical reaction-based receivers, an advance made by this paper is to design enzymatic circuits that can act as communication receivers.